DenverDAO/COMStack/README.md

 * Collaborative Documents
 * Project Management

-All tied around meritocratic governance: earning reputation (stake) as one participates in the collaborating - which applies to said participant's weight in the decision making of the organtization.
+All tied around an incentivized meritocratic governance: earning reputation (brownie points) as one participates then applies to said participant's weight in the decision making of the organtization (stake).

 [See some of the proposed meritocracy apps here!](https://github.com/DenverDAO/DACStack/wiki/Proposed-Meritocracy-Apps)

 ## The Stack
-* Private Network Node
+* POA DenverDAO Network Node
 * Aragon w/ Colony Reputation App
 * Choice of NextCloud/Sandstorm
 * Choice of Matrix/Rocket.chat